Palace of Nestor

-The Palace of Nestor (Modern Greek: Ανάκτορο του Νέστορα) was an important centre in Mycenaean times, and described in Homer's Odyssey and Iliad as Nestor's kingdom of "sandy Pylos".
+The Palace of Nestor (Modern Greek: Ανάκτορο του Νέστορα) was an important centre in Mycenaean times and is traditionally identified with the palace of the Homeric king Nestor at "sandy Pylos", described in Homer's Odyssey and Iliad.

 The palace featured in the story of the Trojan War, as Homer tells us that Telemachus:

 went to Pylos and to Nestor, the shepherd of the people, and he received me in his lofty house and gave me kindly welcome, as a father might his own son who after a long time had newly come from afar: even so kindly he tended me with his glorious sons.

-The site is the best preserved Mycenaean Greek palace discovered.
+The archeological site is the best preserved Mycenaean Greek palace discovered.
 The palace is the primary structure within a larger Late Helladic era settlement, once probably surrounded by a fortified wall.
 The palace was a two-storey building with store rooms, workshops, baths, light wells, reception rooms and a sewage system.

-The settlement had been long occupied with most artifacts discovered dating from 1300 BC.
+The settlement had been long occupied, with most artifacts discovered dating from 1300 BC.
 The palace complex was destroyed by fire around 1250 BC.